Yuezhi Zhao: Career

 While teaching at SFU, Zhao created the Global Communication Double MA Degree program, which would win the 2014 gold prize in the Educational Excellence Award category at the Canada-China Business Council's 4th Canada-China Business Excellence Awards.

-In 2013, she received SFUs C. Edwin Baker Award for "the Advancement of Scholarship on Media, Markets and Democracy."
+In 2013, she received SFU's C. Edwin Baker Award for "the Advancement of Scholarship on Media, Markets and Democracy."
 She was also appointed a Senior Fellow at the Asia Pacific Foundation of Canada.
 Two years later, Zhao was the recipient of the 2015 Award for Leadership.
+That same year, she established The Heyang Rural Research Institute to study rural Chinese communities.

 In 2019, Zhao was elected a Fellow of the Royal Society of Canada.